Quick answer

 Symptoms

-When your Hilti battery charger is flashing a red light, you may observe the following symptoms:
+When your Hilti battery charger is showing an unexpected LED pattern, you may observe the following:

 - The battery may feel unusually warm or cold to the touch, which can affect its ability to charge.

-- The charger may not respond at all if the battery is too cold or if there is a significant fault.
+- The charger may not begin a charge cycle at all if the battery is too cold, too hot, or if there is a significant fault.

 Quick checks